SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

 struct MyStruct {}
 ```

 To check the size correctly we're going to rely on the CLR itself.
-We'll generate another struct at runtime with sequential layout and we'll add two fields of the same type and will get the offset of the second field:
+We'll generate another struct at runtime with the sequential layout and we'll add two fields of the same type and get the offset of the second field:

 ```csharp
 [StructLayout(LayoutKind.Sequential)]